BjarkeHautop/reftip/README.md

 altdoc's `quarto_website` backend already turns function names in R code into links, via Quarto's `code-link` and the [downlit](https://downlit.r-lib.org/) package.
-But downlit can't link a local dev version or unpublished package, and it doesn't work on stuff like an S3 method `print.animal()`.
+But downlit doesn't know this package is unpublished.
+It still adds a link, just to a guessed CRAN/rdrr.io URL that doesn't exist.
+And it won't link an S3 method called by name, like `print.animal()`, at all.

 reftip fixes that.
 Run it once after `altdoc::render_docs()`: